Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: The effect domination set and a notion of identifiability

-Now we note that the dependencies of LHS on $\vz_1$ and $\vz_2$ are through a single scalar-valued function $m$, but since we would have different $f_3^E$'s in different environments, this in general does not hold for the RHS.
-Therefore, any causal model with latent variable $\vv_2$ as a mixture of $\vz_1$ and $\vz_2$ cannot be equivalent to the ground-truth model. \end{example}

-Extending the previous example to arbitrary DAGs, we introduce the notion of \textit{effect-dominating set} of any DAG $\G$:
+To quantify what kind of ambiguities may arise, we can define the surrounding set for each node in a causal graph $\G$ as follows:

-\begin{definition} For two nodes $i,j\in[d]$ in $\G$, we say that $j$ is effect-dominated by $i$, or $i\in\mathrm{dom}_{\G}(j)$ if $i\in\mathrm{pa}_{\G}(j)$, and $\mathrm{ch}_{\G}(j)\subseteq\mathrm{ch}_{\G}(i)$.
+\begin{definition} (\citealp[Definition 3]{varici2023score}) For two nodes $i,j\in[d]$ in $\G$, we say that $j$ is effect-dominated by $i$, or $i\in\dom_{\G}(j)$ if $i\in\mathrm{pa}_{\G}(j)$, and $\mathrm{ch}_{\G}(j)\subseteq\mathrm{ch}_{\G}(i)$.
 Moreover, we define $\overline{\dom}_{\G}(j)=\dom_{\G}(j)\cup\{j\}$. \end{definition}

-In \Cref{example:discount-revisit} that we previously discussed, we have $\dom_{\G}(1)=\dom_{\G}(2)=\emptyset$ but $\dom_{\G}(3)=\{2\}$.
-Intuitively, if there exists some $i\in\dom_{\G}(j)$, then ambiguities may arise for the causal variable at node $j$, since any effect of $j$ on any of its child$k$ can also be interpreted as an effect of $i$.
 In other words, the effect of $j$ on its child set $\ch_{\G}(j)$ is dominated by the effect of $i$.
+Intuitively, if there exists some $i\in\dom_{\G}(j)$, then ambiguities may arise for the causal variable at node $j$, since any effect of $j$ on any of its child $k$ can also be interpreted as an effect of $i$.
+In \Cref{appsec:eda-example} we discuss a three-node example to further illustrate such ambiguities.